 Careers in Secondary Education

 Ship's secondary education program prepares students to teach grades 7-12 in the Commonwealth of Pennsylvania, as well as in more than 40 other states with reciprocal agreements.

-The average salary for Secondary Education jobs in PA is $45,000.
+The average salary for secondary education jobs in Pennsylvania is $45,000.

 - General Education Courses: All undergraduate students are required to complete the university's general education program, which provides a balanced liberal arts foundation.

 - Secondary Education Major Courses: Students select a major program area (i.e., mathematics or earth science) according to their interest and skills.
 They complete the degree requirements for that major while taking education courses required for certification.
 For example, students choosing a major in English complete a set of 14 English courses in addition to the university's general education program and the professional education sequence.
 Most students complete all degree requirements in four full-time years of study.

 - Professional Education Courses: includes such courses as The American School, Educational Psychology, Introduction to Exceptionalities and Teaching Methods.

 For specific program information, students should contact the department responsible for their major course of study.

 - Shippensburg Education Association: The Shippensburg Education Association helps future educators develop an understanding and appreciation for the education profession.

 - Keystone State Reading Association: Students can join the Keystone State Reading Association to help promote literacy in local schools.